tomostudio/gemasemestaco/src/settings/general.md

 **Gema Semesta** is a graphic designer and illustrator.

 He distinguishes his approach to art and design.
 When he draws, he realizes that art is a form of creative expression that doesn't need to be perfect.
 And when he designs, he takes a step back and creates something that is carefully considered out of simplicity and humility.

-We are accepting applications for graphic designer position: both full time and intern.
-Write to us at mail@gemasemesta.co